-From a financial viewpoint, white people in power have historically utilized Native Americans land.
-This same sort of exploitation further extended to shows on Oklahoman land, the place that was deemed to be Indian Territory by Andrew Johnson.
-These wild west pageants dressed Native Americans to fit a certain generic look, affirming the dominant stereotypes of the United States all on land said to be their own.
-Not only were white people in power directly profiting from the success of these wild west shows, and the generic depictions of native people in them, but the government was monetizing such images of Native Americans as well.
-As seen in the postcard, these images were being mailed by the United States Postal service, a branch of the U.S. government.
-Coupled with the knowledge that these postcards made up a multimillion-dollar industry, it can be seen that the government was yet again exploiting Native Americans for economic gain, this time in the form of postcards.
+White people in power have historically profitted by taking Native Americans’ land.
+This postcard demonstrates that the exploitation extends to Native Americans’ image as well.
+These wild west pageants dressed Native Americans to fit a certain generic look, affirming the dominant stereotypes of the United States.
+Not only were white people directly profiting from the success of these wild west shows, and the generic depictions of native people in them, but the government was indirectly profiting as well through the postage paid to mail the postcards.
+The layers of financial exploitation of Native Americans in Oklahoma are numerous and extensive.
+Already exploited through the Indian Removal Act, these people were being exploited again through the postcard photos--which financial exploitation was being carried out on land that was ‘given’ to them. .
+Furthermore, these varying levels of financial exploitation were fostering negative stereotypes of Native Americans that upheldthe United States’s dominant view.

-Being that the Native Americans living in Oklahoma had already been exploited through the Indian Removal Act, and numerous other ways, these people were being exploited again through their photos on the same land that was ‘given’ to them.
-What aggravates this idea further is that the ranch depicted in the postcards was actually “leased from the Quapaws” for these performances to take place.
-This is yet another way in which white authority financially benefitted from Native American land, even on Oklahoman ‘Indian Territory’.
-Due to Oklahoma’s role in Native American dispossession, the leasing of this land, the displays of the generic Native American in these shows, and the selling of such images on postcards, the layers of financial exploitation of Native Americans in Oklahoma are numerous and extensive.
-All these varying levels of financial exploitation foster negative stereotypes of Native Americans, ones that uphold the United States’s dominant view.

-An Exploitation of Erasure
+An Exploitation by Erasure

-The second postcard (Figure 2) also displays this same type of United States stereotype, this time promoting erasure.
+The second postcard (Figure 2) also displays this same type of United States stereotype, time promoting erasure of specific tribes through use of a universalizing term.
 On this postcard, the picture is of a Native American woman carrying a child photographed at the same ranch as the previous postcards’ image.
 The title at the bottom of this specific postcard reads, “Indian Sq*** and Pap**** on Miller Bros 101 Ranch”.
-The inclusion of such derogatory terms to describe a Native American mother and child are not only demeaning and inappropriate, but also a generalization.
-This is akin to the prior postcard which grouped eight individuals as ‘Indians’, as opposed to sharing any information about which tribe they belonged to.
-Similarly, the second postcard also has no defining words in the title which describe who these people were or which tribe they belonged to.
-This postcard contributes to the erasure of specific tribes in favor of universalizing the term “Indian” or, in this case, slurs for a Native American woman and her child.
-Since this woman was probably an actor on this ranch as well, it is important note that these shows were often othering in the fact that they were consistently labeled as ‘cowboys vs Indians’.
-This theme seen throughout wild west films further subscribes to the erasure of individual groups and encourages this false idea of Native Americans not only being one group of people, but also being the enemy.
-Such enforcement of stereotypes endorsed white society’s views through postcards’ images, while at the same time aiding in erasure.
+Not only is there no information about the tribe to which the mother and child belong--as with the first postcard--but the use of such derogatory terms to describe them is demeaning By using the blanket term “Indian” or, in this case, slurs for a Native American woman and her child, these postcards contributes to the erasure of specific tribes.
+Since this woman was probably an actor in a Wild West show on the Miller ranch as well, it is important note that these shows were often othering in the fact that they were consistently labeled as ‘cowboys vs Indians’.
+This theme, familiar fromwild west films, contributes to the erasure of individual groups and promotes the false ideas that Native Americans are one group of people, and that group is the enemy.

 Exploitation through the White Gaze